bsnk-dev/boltz-engine/README.md

 ## Contributing

 Boltz is accepting pull requests to improve the engine or the web interface, located in the web repo [here](https://github.com/bsnk-dev/boltz-web).
-It uses typescript with a lax eslint ruleset, so try to remain consistent, and keep it performant.
+It uses typescript with the Google eslint ruleset, so try to remain consistent, and keep it performant.

+## Distribution

+When you are ready to distribute your changes, you need to make sure to have the web files under the `public` directory, otherwise, just run the web interface in development mode alongside the engine.

 ## License